ujihisa/okta-scim-beta/README.md

 ## How to run

+This example code was written for **Python 2.7** and does not currently work with Python 3.

 Here is how to run the example code on your machine:

 First, start by doing a `git checkout` of this repository, then